SAWM55/yuthancebackend/README.md

 [] A user should be able to log in.
 [] A user should be able to log out.
 [] A user should be able to add an item to cart.
+[] A user should be able to make a payment